vivekrawat21/reactLearning/README.md

     there are various types of hooks in the react whch are usestate useContext etc
 </p>
 <h3>Virtual dom</h3>
-<p>As name suggested virtualdom it is a dom created by the react</p>
+<p>As name suggested virtualdom it is a dom created by the react it use fiber algorthim and reconciling  </p>